Veratrum album: Description

 Veratrum album is a tall herbaceous perennial plant with alternate, pleated leaves.
 The flowers are white, marked with green on the top portion of the stalk.
 The fruit is a small pod containing winged seeds.
 The stout, simple stems are 50-175 cm tall.
 The plants have an estimated lifespan of several centuries and often achieve dominance in wild areas as they are unpalatable to grazing herbivores.

 Uses

 Extracts from dried rhizomes of Veratrum album were briefly used as a pesticide against the Colorado potato beetle.

 Research

 In 1890, Georg Salzberger first isolated and named the alkaloid protoveratrine.
 Later investigation found that protoveratrine is a mixture of two closely related alkaloids, protoveratrine A and protoveratrine B. During the 1940s and 1950s, Veratrum album was studied in essential hypertension, hypertension during renal dysfunction, and pre-eclampsia.

 Horticultural

 Veratrum album is grown as an ornamental plant.
-In the UK It has gained the Royal Horticultural Society’s Award of Garden Merit.
+In the UK, it has gained the Royal Horticultural Society's Award of Garden Merit.

 Toxicity

 In beverages, V. album has been mistaken for the harmless yellow gentian (Gentiana lutea) or wild garlic (Allium ursinum), resulting in poisoning.
-All parts of the plant are poisonous, including its aroma.
+All parts of the plant are poisonous.